Lucia's Blog: 2022-07-10

 “O Timothy, guard the deposit entrusted to you.
 Avoid the irreverent babble and contradictions of what is falsely called 'knowledge,' for by professing it some have swerved from the faith.
 Grace be with you” (1 Timothy 6:20-21).

 Paul wanted Timothy to handle the Word of Truth correctly to avoid godless chatter (irreverent or profane babble) and getting involved in non-biblical discussions with people.
-By Timothy avoiding this, he would be more involved in doing the work God had commissioned for him to do as an evangelist (1 Timothy 6:20; Titus 3:9-11).
+By avoiding this, Timothy would be more involved in doing the work God had commissioned for him to do as an evangelist (1 Timothy 6:20; Titus 3:9-11).
 Profane and vain babblings (verses 16-18) can only increase ungodliness (verse 16).
 Their message will spread like cancer (17a).
-Paul gave two examples of such men who depart from the Truth: Hymenaeus and Philetus (17b).
+Paul gave two examples of men departing from the Truth: Hymenaeus and Philetus (17b).
 They overthrew the faith of some by saying the resurrection was already past (verse 18).

 • Fruitless And Useless Teaching: